gregSWEN/WebCheckers/docs/DesignDoc.md

 then be able to get to the /signin page.
 If the name entered is valid, then they will be taken to the /home page.
 If the name entered is invalid, then they will stay at the /signin page.
-When the user is signed in and at the home page, the user will then be able to get to the /game page to play a game.
+When the user is signed in and at the home page, the user will then be able to get to the /game page to play a game. `GET /GameRoute` is called to begin the game.

 ### UI Tier